Our Vacation in Mexico - Trip Report

 Our first vacation in 2017 - Yucatan Peninsula, Mexico!
 Anyone who has been there knows that the list of things to see/do is endless.
-Number of historic sites, beautiful beaches, cenotes every few miles, theme parks and plenty of delicious food to eat.
+There are a number of historic sites, beautiful beaches, cenotes every few miles, theme parks and plenty of delicious food to eat.
 Ours was a very short 3 day trip on the occasion of my birthday and we only barely scratched the list, nonetheless we had a great time.

-My birthday couldn't get any more special - we woke up to a beautiful sunrise over the caribbean sea.
-All we wanted to do was just lounge on the patio, order breakfast and enjoy the view.
-But we planned to beat the crowds to Tulum ruins, so we didn't waste much time and got dressed.
+Day 1: My birthday couldn't get any more special.
+We woke up to a beautiful sunrise over the Caribbean sea.
+All we wanted to do was just lounge on the patio, order breakfast and enjoy the view, but we had plans for the day.
+We wanted to beat the crowds to Tulum ruins, so we didn't waste much time.

 Next we headed to Playa Paraiso beach.
 We parked on a sandy street that opened to the beach next to Pancho Villa bar and grill.
 We found ourselves a palapa to sit under and ordered some tacos.
 It was a pure white sand beach with striking turquoise color water, perfect to relax after touring around in the sun.
 We loved the tacos and the sweet coconut water that we bought from a vendor next to the grill.